conflux-fans/conflux-bounties-2025/bounties/01-ai-smart-contract-auditor/README.md

 npm run db:migrate-data
 ```

-See [Database Setup Guide](scripts/setup-db.md) for detailed instructions.
+See the Database Commands section below for detailed setup instructions.

 ## 🐳 Docker Deployment

-See [README-Docker.md](README-Docker.md) for complete Docker deployment guide.
+The application includes comprehensive Docker support for development and production deployments.

 ### Quick Start